Lehigh-CSB/newsletter/ish-1/ish-1.md

  <!-- < Honestly, what is with all these Star Wars references... this madman must be stopped.  -->

-**Congratulations...** While moving onto bigger and better things, we wanted to take this section to recognize the significant achievement of our outgoing CSB seniors.
+**Congratulations...** While moving onto bigger and better things, we wanted to take this section to recognize the significant achievements 🏆 of our outgoing CSB seniors.
 Class of 2022, this is your first and last CSBA newsletter, but we're excited to be able to share it with you and to celebrate your graduation.

 <br />